AdobeDocs/analytics-platform.en/help/components/annotations/manage-annotations.md

 ---
 # Manage annotations

-You can share, filter, tag, approve, copy, delete annotations and mark annotations as favorite from a central Annotations interface.
+You can share, filter, tag, approve, copy, delete annotations and mark annotations as favorite from a central [!UICONTROL Annotations] management interface.
 To manage annotations:

 * Select **[!UICONTROL Components]** in the main interface, then select **[!UICONTROL Annotations]**.

 >[!NOTE]
 >
->[!UICONTROL Annotations] that you create within a specifc Workspace project do not appear in the [!UICONTROL Annotations] interface, unless you have made the annotation available to all your projects.
+>[!UICONTROL Annotations] that you create within a specifc Workspace project do not appear in the [!UICONTROL Annotations] manager, unless you have made the annotation available to all your projects.
 >

-## Annotations interface
+## Annotations manager

-The Annotations interface has the following elements:
+The Annotations manager has the following interface elements:

 ![Annotations interface](assets/annotations-manager.png)